nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Mocking and Test Driven Development - Exercise/README.md

 	GetBySenderAndMinimumAmountDescending(sender, amount) – returns all transactions with the given sender and amounts bigger than the given amount ordered by amount descending.
 If there are no such transactions throw InvalidOperationException

 	GetByReceiverAndAmountRange(receiver, lo, hi) – returns all transactions with given receiver and amount between lo (inclusive) and hi (exclusive) ordered by amount descending then by id.
 If there are no such transactions throw InvalidOperationException

+	GetAllInAmountRange(lo, hi) – returns all transactions within a range by insertion order (the range is inclusive).
+Returns an empty collection if no such transactions were found.